-Prerequisites: MKTG 3100 and QMBE 1320 (grades of C-or better) or consent of the instructor.
+Prerequisites: MKTG 3100 and QMBE 1310 (or equivalent statistics course) with grades of C-or better, or instructor permission

-MKTG 3730 - Digital Marketing
+MKTG 3730 - Digital Marketing Strategies

-- Goals: Students will gain an understanding of the increasingly important world of internet-mediated marketing of 1) physical goods and services and 2) digital goods such as music. - Content: Students will view these markets and their implications from both the buyer and seller sides and explore the rapidly emerging, and often disruptive, new platforms that are both replacing and complementing traditional "bricks and mortar" marketing channels.
+Goals: Students will gain an understanding of the increasingly important world of internet-mediated marketing of 1) physical goods and services and 2) digital goods such as music.

+Content: Students will view these markets and their implications from both the buyer and seller sides and explore the rapidly emerging, and often disruptive, new platforms that are both replacing and complementing traditional "bricks and mortar" marketing channels.

-Prerequisites: MKTG 3100 and QMBE 1320 (grades of C- or better), or consent of the instructor.
+Prerequisite: MKTG 3100 (grade of C- or better), or instructor permission